Veterans at Revolutionary battlefield dig find camaraderie

 STILLWATER, N.Y.
-(AP) — Military veterans who carefully dug and sifted through clumps of dirt this month at a Revolutionary War battlefield in New York did more than uncover artifacts fired from muskets and cannons.
+(AP) — Military veterans who carefully dug and sifted through clumps of dirt in September at a Revolutionary War battlefield in New York did more than uncover artifacts fired from muskets and cannons.

 The meticulous field work gave the veterans — some dealing with post-traumatic stress disorder and physical injuries — a familiar sense of camaraderie and mission.